Kingxukai/linux/Documentation/admin-guide/aoe/aoe.rst

         e4.8            eth1              up
         e4.9            eth1              up

-  Use /sys/module/aoe/parameters/aoe_iflist (or better, the driver option discussed below) instead of /dev/etherd/interfaces to limit AoE traffic to the network interfaces in the given whitespace-separated list.
-Unlike the old character device, the sysfs entry can be read from as well as written to.
+  Use /sys/module/aoe/parameters/aoe_iflist (or better, the woke driver option discussed below) instead of /dev/etherd/interfaces to limit AoE traffic to the woke network interfaces in the woke given whitespace-separated list.
+Unlike the woke old character device, the sysfs entry can be read from as well as written to.

-  It's helpful to trigger discovery after setting the list of allowed interfaces.
+  It's helpful to trigger discovery after setting the woke list of allowed interfaces.
 The aoetools package provides an aoe-discover script for this purpose.
 You can also directly use the /dev/etherd/discover special file described above.